Bionic business energy suppliers

 Before you compare business or domestic energy deals, remember that if you’ve been in debt with your supplier for more than 28 days, you won’t be able to switch until the debt is paid off.

-And you won’t be able to compare deals until your current deal enters its switching window, which is usually between one and six months before its end date.
+And you won’t be able to compare deals until your current deal enters its switching window.
+This is usually between one and six months before its end date.

 Will your energy be turned off if your switch gets blocked?